kedacore/keda-docs/content/docs/2.16/scalers/selenium-grid-scaler.md

 **Trigger Authentication**
 - `username` - Username for basic authentication in GraphQL endpoint instead of embedding in the URL.
 (Optional)
 - `password` - Password for basic authentication in GraphQL endpoint instead of embedding in the URL.
 (Optional)
 - `authType` - Type of authentication to be used.
-(Optional).
 This can be set to `Bearer` or `OAuth2` in case Selenium Grid behind an Ingress proxy with other authentication types.
+(Optional)
-- `accessToken` - Access token (Optional).
+- `accessToken` - Access token.
 This is required when `authType` is set a value.
+(Optional)

 ### Example